Das Mannheimer Barockschloss und der Ehrenhof unter blauem Himmel.

 1 Credit hours indicate the duration of a course which is offered weekly during one semester.
 One credit hour equals 45 minutes.

-Introduction to German Private Law (Lecture)
+Introduction to Public International Law (Lecture)

 EN